Science Fiction Seen From the Right is a sermon on conservative sf and fantasy.

 My name is Lennart Svensson.
 In 2016, Australian imprint Manticore Books published my book-length essay Science Fiction Seen From the Right.
 On publication I posted this to present the book.

 But I can say more about it.
 Much more.
-In the post you're now reading I will give some additional background, background of the "man in the street, sf-reader"-related type.
+In the post you're now reading I will give some additional background.

 - - -